JuliaPreludes/Try.jl/README.md

 information about "success" and "failure."

 Of course, in Julia, types can be used for controlling execution efficiently and flexibly.
-In fact, above the mechanism required for various short-circuit evaluation can be used for arbitrary user-defined types by defining [the short-circuit evaluation interface](https://tkf.github.io/Try.jl/dev/experimental/#customize-short-circuit) (experimental).
+In fact, the mechanism required for various short-circuit evaluation can be used for arbitrary user-defined types by defining [the short-circuit evaluation interface](https://tkf.github.io/Try.jl/dev/experimental/#customize-short-circuit) (experimental).